Five Things Newcomers to Canada Need to Know About Housing in Alberta

 The vacancy rate is the percentage of all vacant or unoccupied units available for rent in Alberta at a particular time.
 For renters in Alberta, a reasonable vacancy rate (which usually but not always creates possibly lower rent prices for newcomers renting in Canada) is around three percent.

-With immigration and interprovincial migration, the vacancy rate in Alberta is declining, which, unfortunately, for newcomers, means higher rent prices.
+With immigration and interprovincial migration, the vacancy rate in Alberta declined over the past few years, which, unfortunately for newcomers, resulted in higher rent prices.

 Migration into Alberta turned around sharply in 2024 and significantly drove rental demand.
 This turnaround was the result of both higher interprovincial and international migration.

-So, newcomers should expect low (and falling) vacancy rates across Alberta.
+Based on the most recent data, newcomers should expect increased vacancy rates across most Alberta.

 3 - HOUSE PRICES IN ALBERTA:

-Housing prices are also rising in Alberta for newcomers looking to buy a home, again driven by the population surge.
-Newcomers need to be aware of housing and rental prices before settling in a city to avoid a costly relocation when they become homeowners.
+Housing prices rose significantly in Alberta from December 2023 to December 2024, in part because of newcomers looking to buy a home, again driven by the population surge.
+Newcomers need to be aware of both rental and housing prices before settling in a city to avoid a costly relocation when they become homeowners.

-Home prices in Alberta have increased substantially year over year
+Housing prices and sales in Alberta have increased substantially year over year

 Housing in Alberta remains relatively affordable compared to other Canadian regions.

-For example, the average price for all residential properties in Metro Vancouver in August was $1,172209.
-This is a 1.9 percent decrease from October 2023.
+For example, the average price for all residential properties in Greater Vancouver in December was $1,275,672, a 2.5% increase from December 2023.

-As you can see, Alberta remains a bargain for homebuyers.
+As you can see, housing in Alberta remains a bargain for newcomer homebuyers.

 4 - STUDENT HOUSING IN ALBERTA: